Bulutze/Android-Development-Course/README.md

 # Android Development Course Projects

-This repository contains projects developed as part of the [Android O Mobil Uygulama Dersi (Kotlin & Java)](https://www.udemy.com/course/android-o-mobil-uygulama-dersi-kotlin-java/) course by **Kadir Samancıoğlu** on Udemy.
+This repository contains projects developed as part of the [Android O Mobil Uygulama Dersi (Kotlin & Java)](https://www.udemy.com/course/android-o-mobil-uygulama-dersi-kotlin-java/) course by **Atıl Samancıoğlu** on Udemy.
 In these projects, I've learned how to build Android applications using Kotlin and Java, as well as how to interact with Android Studio and emulators.

 I would like to thank **Atıl Samancıoğlu** for creating this amazing course, which has helped me understand the fundamentals of Android development and get hands-on experience building apps.